Aeldit/MC-Resource-Packs/CTM_OF_Fabric/README.md

 ***

+## Credits

+The textures from the Biomes O' Plenty mod have NOT been made by me, I simply modified them to be connected.
+To get the mod, go there : https://modrinth.com/mod/biomes-o-plenty

+***

 > If you find an issue with this pack, please open an issue on the GitHub repo of this resource pack
 >
 >[![github_issues](https://img.shields.io/github/issues/Aeldit/MC-Resource-Packs?color=red&style=for-the-badge&logo=github)](https://github.com/Aeldit/MC-Resource-Packs/issues)